What is an Extension ?

 An extension is where you add other notes from the scale to the basic triad to make a four note or five note or six note chord.

-So for example we can 'extend' the chord of C major by adding a B note to the basic triad - this gives us C major 7.
+So for example we can 'extend' the chord of C major by adding a B note to the basic triad - this gives us a C major 7th chord.

 Look at the scale of C with numbering

 This may seem a bit like a math lesson but stick with it